Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

 ## Overview

 Checks the health and running status of all cluster nodes on a Huawei OceanStor Pacific storage system via the REST API (`/cluster/servers` endpoint).
 Alerts when any node is not online or its OAM agent is not healthy.
+Supports extended reporting via `--lengthy`.

 **Important Notes:**